Author: Krystal Kelly

 “There’s no such thing as bad weather when you have the right gear!” -Valery from Uruguay suggests purchasing a “real rain jacket” with sealed seams and covered zippers.
 “Machine washing can cause the seals to fail after some time so be sure to replace your rain coat every 2-3 years!”

-Julie-Anne from South Africa also says, “A good water proof rain coat that is light and can be tied to the saddle or stuffed in a saddle bag is essential.
+Julie-Anne from South Africa also says, “A good water proof rain coat is one of the most important horse riding essentials.
+It should be light and able to be tied to the saddle or be stuffed in a saddle bag.
 I am always surprised when people arrive on our riding holiday without one.
 One cannot predict the weather, especially on the wild coast in South Africa!
 It’s not just for rain or a storm, but a windy day can be cold.”

 42. Cycle Tops with Pocket for Phone